Andy Robertson: Queen's Park

 Gallagher recommended Robertson to Queen's Park, located conveniently for Robertson and his family in Glasgow's South side.
 In their youth setup he was nurtured by key figures such as head of youth David McCallum and technical director Andy McGlennan, who encouraged Robertson's switch to left-back from a more advanced position.

 Manager Gardner Speirs called Robertson up to the Queen's Park first team at the start of season 2012–13.
 On 28 July 2012, 18-year-old Robertson made his senior football debut.
 That was in Queen's Park's Scottish Challenge Cup penalty shoot out win at Berwick Rangers.
 The match attendance was 372.
 He scored his first senior goal when losing 2–1 at home to East Stirlingshire on 13 November 2012.

 Queen's Park were still an amateur club at the time, so players were only paid expenses.
 Robertson posted on social media in August 2012, "Life at this age is rubbish with no money. #needajob."
 As a part-time footballer, Robertson trained/played 3 evenings per week plus Saturday afternoons.
 Robertson did work as a telephone service recipient for ticket bookings at Hampden Park where Queen's Park were based.
 At lunch time he used the gym facilities there to bulk up.
 He took a part-time Christmas job on the tills at Marks and Spencer on Sauchiehall Street in Glasgow.
 He also did landscaping work.
 He later commented on that season with Queen's Park, "I did apply for a couple of uni courses, but by the January or February of the season I knew at the end of the season there was going to be at least two options of full-time football.
 I knew I could put that (university) on the backburner and I was at least going to have a crack at it (professional football)."
 Robertson's career plan should he have followed his brother in studying at university, was to teach PE.

-Rangers having gone into administration the season before, had been placed in the same division as Queen's Park that season; the lowest of Scotland's four men's senior football divisions.
+Rangers having gone into administration the season before, had been placed in the same division as Queen's Park that season; the lowest of Scotland's four senior football divisions.
 Robertson later commented, "we also played at a full Ibrox – 50,000 – and it was a great experience.
 We got beaten 2–0 but it was tight until the 87th minute.
-I missed a glorious chance which I’m always reminded of by old team-mates."
+I missed a glorious chance which I'm always reminded of by old team-mates."

 Robertson made 43 appearances that season, more than any other player in the squad.
 Queen's Park finished third in the 2012–13 Scottish Third Division, qualifying for the end of season play-offs.
 Queen's Park lost the home first leg 1–0 to a second-half stoppage time, Peterhead penalty by Andy Rodgers.
 Lawrence Shankland scored the 87th minute Queen's Park goal, losing the away leg 3–1.